Glacier gateway and four-season mountain base

 The town is part of the value

-Whitefish is strong because the town itself does useful work.
+Whitefish is strong because the town itself does helpful work.
 Coffee, dinners, lake access, gear stops, and a walkable center keep the trip from becoming a giant park commute.